-We expect a strong record of College and department service in every case for reappointment or tenure, although such a record will not compensate for lack of excellence in the categories of research and teaching.
+We look for a strong record of College and department service in every case for reappointment or tenure, although such a record will not compensate for lack of excellence in the categories of research and teaching.
 The CFA understands that opportunities for service vary across the College, so not all service records will look the same.
-Participation on committees of Academic Council and departmental committees and other forms of College service are all valued, especially if the committee member has assumed significant responsibilities in the work of a committee.
-It is important that both candidates and R&P committees identify aspects of excellence in the service record in their statements to the CFA, especially as service at the department level may be harder for the CFA to recognize and evaluate.
+Participation on committees of Academic Council and departmental committees and other forms of College service are expected, with particular note taken if a faculty member has assumed significant responsibilities in the work of a committee or on behalf of a specific college initiative.